aret777/aret777/README.md

 - 👋 Hi, I’m @aret777
 - 👀 I’m interested in Game Development and Crypto.
-- 🌱 I’m currently learning Blokchain and Solidity tecs
+- 🌱 I’m currently learning Blockchain and Solidity tecs
 - 💞️ I’m looking to collaborate on smart contracts problems.
 - 📫 How to reach me: aret#7469 in Discord